LandRegistry/system-of-record/README.md

 \d records
 ```

-To query, update, delete from the table use sql
+To query, update, delete from the table use sql.

 ```
 select * from records;